This course is open for applications.

-Explore a range of media and deepen your awareness of the traditions of illustration through theoretical studies.
+Explore a range of media and deepen your awareness of the ideas, concepts and contexts of illustration through theoretical studies.
 Build an awareness of the professional world and develop core skills through individual experimentation.

 Innovation and individualism are celebrated.
-Investigate potential places for your work and test yourself against industry expectations through live briefs and externally judged national and international competitions.
+Investigate potential contexts and audiences for your work and test yourself against industry expectations through live briefs, and national and international competitions.

 City Campus is a creative powerhouse that spans the city of Bristol and is made up of Bower Ashton, Spike Island, Arnolfini and Watershed.

 Our strong industry links with the thriving city of Bristol ensure input from illustrators and creatives.
 Visits from respected practitioners will keep you up to date with contemporary illustration practice.

 Focusing on the avenues that interest you, you'll graduate with an impressive portfolio of work, ready to make your mark as an illustrator.

 This course prepares you for a sustainable and flexible career in illustration.

 Alongside established freelance illustration career paths, our graduates work as film directors, set designers, art/creative directors, illustration agents, visualisers, designers, model-makers, animators, storyboard artists, puppeteers and theatrical/film costume and prop designers.

 The optional modules listed are those that are most likely to be available, but they may be subject to change.